TU Dublin Christmas Appeal Team

 Is training provided?: Yes

-Please note that Garda Vetting is required for this position.
+Please note that Garda Vetting is required for this position which will be processed with you after you apply.

 Tasks that the volunteer(s) will be expected to undertake:

-The Learning Manager will deliver the workshops, and the learning room volunteer will assist in:
+The Learning Team will deliver the workshops, and the learning room volunteer will assist in:

 - Preparing the room, and discuss incoming group info, tasks and roles for the morning